-Ticks can be black, brown, or tan, and they have eight legs.
-Ticks are arachnids and related to spiders, not insects.
-They can also be tiny—some tick species are only as large as the head of a pin—so look carefully.
+Ticks can be black, brown or tan and they have eight legs.
+They can also be tiny: some species are only as large as the head of a pin.

 - Isopropyl alcohol

-- Grasp the tick as close to your dog’s skin as possible, but be gentle!
-Try not to pinch your dog's skin.
+- Grasp the tick as close to your dog’s skin as possible (without pinching your pet).

-- Pull outward in a straight, steady motion, making sure that you’ve removed the entire tick, since anything left behind could lead to an infection.
+- Pull it out in a straight, steady motion.
+Anything left behind could lead to an infection.

-- Gently press the remover against your dog's skin near the tick.
+- Gently press the remover against your pet’s skin near the tick.

-- Slide the notch of the remover under the tick.
+- Slide the notch of the remover under the tick, pulling it free.

-Drop the tick into a small container that contains isopropyl alcohol (the alcohol will quickly kill the tick), and mark the date on the container.
-If your dog begins displaying symptoms of a tick-borne illness, your veterinarian may want to identify or test the tick.
+Drop the tick into isopropyl alcohol and note the date you found the tick.
+If your pet begins displaying symptoms of a tick-borne illness, your veterinarian may want to identify or test it.

 Keep an eye on the area where the tick was to see if an infection surfaces.
 If the skin remains irritated or infected, make an appointment with your veterinarian.

-Watch your dog for symptoms of tick-borne diseases.
-Some symptoms include arthritis or lameness that lasts for three to four days, reluctance to move, swollen joints, fever, fatigue, swollen lymph nodes, loss of appetite, and neurological problems.
+Watch your pet for symptoms of tick-borne diseases.
+Some symptoms include arthritis or lameness that lasts for three to four days, reluctance to move, swollen joints, fever, fatigue, swollen lymph nodes, loss of appetite and neurological problems.

 Step 5: Prevent future bites

 If you or your companion animals spend any time outdoors, you should routinely check for ticks.
 Ticks transfer between hosts, so it is important to check all family members after outdoor activities in wooded, leafy or grassy areas.an outing.

 In many areas of the United States, ticks are active year-round, even after a killing frost.